About the Program:

-Eligible property owners in Anne Arundel County have the opportunity to reduce their Watershed Protection and Restoration Fee (WPRF) assessments by up to 50% for proactive and sustainable uses of stormwater runoff controls.
-The WPRF Credit Program Policy and Guidance document for Anne Arundel County provides the Department of Public Works the framework and procedures needed to administer the program.
+Anne Arundel County has established policies and procedures that provide property owners who have certain stormwater controls on their property the opportunity to reduce their annual Watershed Protection and Restoration Fee (WPRF), also known as the stormwater fee, by up to 50%.
+The WPRF Credit Program Policy and Guidance document for Anne Arundel County provides the Department of Public Works with the framework needed to administer the program.

 - Recognize the significant stormwater control investments already made by certain property owners.

 - Encourage practices that proactively and sustainably manage runoff on private property.

 - Support the Bureau of Watershed Protection and Restoration's goal to minimize the impact of land development on water resources.

 For questions about the WPRF Credit Program contact us at 410-222-7536 or firstname.lastname@example.org.

 Applications must be received or postmarked by October 1 of the taxable year.
 After October 1, applications will still be processed but the credit, if approved, will not start until the following taxable year.